MichiganCOG/A2CL-PT/README.md

 ## Notes
 - We performed all the experiments with Python 3.6 and PyTorch 1.3.1 on a single GPU (TITAN Xp).

+- We also provide the pre-extracted features of ActivityNet-1.3 dataset: [link](https://drive.google.com/drive/folders/1W2t4UKUkV_9duAsAFWU0HHYWbav2CZXp?usp=sharing).
+As described in our paper, you also need to add a 1D grouped convolutional layer (k=13, p=12, d=2).
+Please refer to this [discussion](https://github.com/MichiganCOG/A2CL-PT/issues/4).

 ## Citation
 ```bibtex
 @inproceedings{min2020adversarial,